 - Data export.
 HSBC offers data exports to Quicken, Mint.com, Personal Capital, and many other online money management programs.

-HSBC Advance Customer Service
+HSBC Customer Service

-HSBC Advance Customer Service call line is available 24 hours a day.
+HSBC Customer Service call line is available 24 hours a day.
 You can reach them by calling 1-800-975-HSBC.
 You can also contact customer service via e-mail through the Bank Mail interface once logged into your the online account.
-I haven’t had any dealing with HSBC Advance’s customer service so far, but they have been mentioned highly in several online customer service surveys.
+I haven’t had any dealing with HSBC Bank’s customer service so far, but they have been mentioned highly in several online customer service surveys.

 HSBC Account Opening Process

-Opening an account at HSBC Advance is similar to opening an online savings account at many places.
+Opening an account at HSBC Bank is similar to opening an online savings account at many places.
 You will need to provide the standard personal information such as your driver’s license number, SSN, date of birth, address, etc. They will also do a soft credit check to verify your identity.
 This will not affect your credit score.

-Funding your account.
-Once you open your account and provide the information to link an external account, HSBC Advance will send two trial deposits to the external checking account you are using to make your initial deposit at HSBC Advance.
+Funding your HSBC account.
+Once you open your account and provide the information to link an external account, HSBC will send two trial deposits to the external checking account you are using to make your initial deposit at HSBC Advance.
 After this you will receive your Customer ID and a password in two separate letters which will be mailed to the address you provided when you signed up for the account.
-You should also receive your HSBC Advance ATM card shortly after this.
+You should also receive your HSBC ATM card shortly after this.
 You will need your ATM card and the PIN number to create a Security Key, after which you will have full access to your HSBC Advance account.
 It’s a bit of a process, but provides more security than some other banks.

-Overall thoughts on HSBC Advance Savings
+Overall Thoughts on HSBC Bank

-HSBC Advance is a great bank with all the standard features offered by most of the top online high yield savings accounts, and a few extra.
+HSBC Bank is a great bank with all the standard features offered by most of the top online high yield savings accounts, and a few extra.
 HSBC is a top choice if you need access to a brick and mortar bank, require an extensive ATM network, travel internationally, or want to track your investments and financial accounts in one place.

-For more information or to sign up for an account, visit http://www.hsbc.com/.
+For more information or to sign up for an account, visit https://www.hsbc.com/.